hrj/feedgin/README.md

   * shows the updates as messages in a conversation view in pidgin
   * keeps track of the time of the updates so that previously shown updates are not shown again

+Can be used with any RSS / Atom feeds including:

+  * Blog updates
+  * Twitter
-Especially useful for monitoring GitHub updates, since GitHub doesn't have commit notifications by email.
+  * GitHub updates, since GitHub doesn't have commit notifications by email.
 (Though it does have other types of notifications).

 # Requirements